TShadwell/Horrible.js/README.md

 ## Using the browser

-At the bottom of the page there are two boxes, one for code and one for output that can be used to compile code, in addition to a slider and a text input.
+At the bottom of the page there are two boxes, one for code and one for output that can be used to compile code, in addition to a slider, some radio bottons and a text input.
 Explainations of the functions are given below.

+The three radio buttons correspond to different amounts of obfuscation- radio 1 is as in the example, radio 2 encodes just the string "constructor" and radio 3 encodes `_[_][_]`, completely avoiding the use of underscores.
 ## Using Javascript

 There are two functions that can be used to compile code, both of which take 2 arguments, the code to compile (as a string) and the variable to use when compiling (also as a string):